 Business Organization Tax Structure Options

 As a new business owner, you can choose how you would like to operate your business (ie: Sole Proprietorship, LLC, Partnership, Corporation, or Non-profit).
-The following is a link to a PDF called the Steps to Success, and it outlines the pros, cons, and tax implications of each of the structures: business organization and tax structure.
+The following is a link to a PDF that outlines the details, pros, cons, and tax implications of each of the structures: Business Organization Tax Structure.

 Planning to start a Non-profit?
 Click here.